MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

 10. Record the process ID associated with echoapp.exe to use later in this lab.
 You can also use CTRL+C, to copy the address to the copy buffer for later use.

-2. Use the dx command to determine the exception event stored in the recording.

 3. Step back in the trace to the exception event.